Assessment of Trip Participants

 In the interests of safety and enjoyment, please:

 - Ensure that your membership is current.
-Prospective members are welcome and encouraged to come out on about 3 trips before joining.
+Prospective members are welcome and encouraged to come out on up to 3 trips before joining.
 This gives you a chance to meet other people in the club and see what the trips involve.

 - Talk with the trip leader to see if the trip is appropriate for your abilities.